iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Original Conception of Momentum Method.md

 Anchoring on the initial function $\phi_0$, the estimating sequence and estimating function gives a function $\phi_k$ that such the convex combination between $f, \phi_0$ with $\lambda_k$ is always a lower estimation.

-The next lemma provide one sufficient characterizations for an estimating sequence/function.
+The next lemma provide one sufficient characterizations for an estimating sequence/function, along with the potential usefulness for upper-bounding the optimality gap.

 #### **Characterizations (Lemma 2.2.1) | Conditions for Descent on Objective Value**
 > If for some sequence of points $(x^{(k)})_{k = 0}^\infty$, we have